What to call your boss, coworkers, and clients in Japan

-Equivalent to Mr, Miss and Ms, there are Japanese titles used when calling individuals at an office.
+Equivalent to Mr., Miss, and Ms., there are Japanese titles used when addressing individuals in an office.
 Though it is rather complicated to use, it will help you make a friendly or polite attitude in business settings.
-Since Japanese titles have no difference in use for male or female, it would be easier than using Mir or Ms once you learn how to use them.
+Since Japanese titles have no difference in use for males or females, it would be easier than using Mir or Ms once you learn how to use them.

-For calling your boss or seniors at the office, you are to use their title instead of his/her family name.
-For example, if you have a boss whose name is Mr. Suzuki and is a section manager, you can call him just “Kacho (=Section manager)” or “Suzuki Kacho” in office.
+When calling your boss or seniors at the office, use their title instead of their family name.
+For example, if you have a boss whose name is Mr. Suzuki and is a section manager, you can call him just "Kacho (=Section manager)" or "Suzuki Kacho" in the office.

-For calling your subordinates or co-workers, you are to use their family name with -san.
+When calling your subordinates or coworkers, use their family name followed by -san.

 Names to use when talking with your clients or people outside the company.

-If you need to mention the name of your boss or co-worker in a business talk with clients or people out side of your company, you are to use his/her family name, without –san.
-If you have a boss whose name is Mr. Suzuki, you are to call him just “Suzuki” with "uchino (means of our company)".
-The example in such a business talks is;
+If you need to mention the name of your boss or coworker in a business setting with clients or people outside of your company, you should use their family name without the suffix –san.
+If you have a boss whose name is Mr. Suzuki, you are to call him just "Suzuki" with "chino (means of our company)."
+An example of such a business talk is;

 "Regarding the contract, Suzuki (of our company) reviewed and….."